MUFG Union Bank Review: Decent Account Lineup for West Coast Customers

 - High overdraft fees

-- Overall, annual percentage yields are very low.
+- Low annual percentage yields

 - Some accounts cannot be opened online.